-- 1. Report to the Registrar's Office to obtain a request for change of department/division form; - 2.
-Consult the head of the prospective department/division to ascertain whether the head is in favor of the change; - 3.
-Obtain written approval from the current departmental/division head; and - 4.
-Return to the head of the prospective department/division to obtain written approval. - 5.
+- 1. Report to the Registrar's Office to obtain a Change of Major form; - 2.
+Consult the Head of the prospective department/division to ascertain whether the Head is in favor of the change; - 3.
+Obtain written approval from the current departmental/division Head; and - 4.
+Return to the Head of the prospective department/division to obtain written approval. - 5.
 Return the completed form to the Registrar's Office.